 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of social and human services assistants is expected to increase by 11% for the period 2014-2024 (www.bls.gov).
-Projected growth is faster than the national average for all other occupations in the U.S. The primary reasons are the increasing numbers of elderly and the demand for more social services programs for the homeless, substance abusers, pregnant teenagers and mentally disabled.
-The BLS reported that the median annual salary of a human and social services assistant was $30,830 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of social and human services assistants is expected to increase by 13% for the period 2018-2028 (www.bls.gov).
+Projected growth is much faster than the national average for all other occupations in the U.S. The primary reasons are the increasing numbers of elderly and the demand for more social services programs for the homeless, substance abusers, pregnant teenagers and mentally disabled.
+The BLS reported that the median annual salary of a human and social services assistant was $35,060 in 2019.

 Continuing Education Information